Careers360 Logo

 1663575291840

-Substitution nucleophilic reaction (SN2 reaction)-
+Substitution nucleophilic reaction (SN2 reaction)

-• Rate is given as -
+• The rate is given as -

 Rate=k[CH3Br][OH-]